gigalixir/gigalixir-cli/docs/source/runtime.rst

     gigalixir account:ssh_keys:add "$(cat ~/.ssh/id_rsa.pub)"

-Because Observer runs on your local machine and connects to a production node by joining the production cluster, you first have to have clustering set up.
-You don't have to have multiple nodes, but you need to follow the instructions in :ref:`clustering`.
+Because Observer runs on your local machine and connects to a production node by joining the production cluster, you first have to have elustering set up.
+You don't have to have multiple nodes, but you need to follow the instructions in :ref:`cluster your nodes`.

 You also need to have :elixir:`runtime_tools` in your application list in your :bash:`mix.exs` file.
 Phoenix 1.3 and later adds it by default, but you have to add it yourself in Phoenix 1.2.